Panoramax: Contributing to Panoramax

-There are multiple ways to contribute and access images, including the website, a command-line interface and API, as well as a mobile application that is currently in development.
+There are multiple ways to contribute and access images, including via an instance's website, command-line interface or API, as well as a mobile application.
 During the import, each uploaded photo is subjected to image recognition to identify parts of the image that should be anonymized (i.e. blurring faces and license plates), to comply with the privacy regulations such as the French CNIL.

+Software and infrastructure

+Panoramax is a federated system that allows individuals and organizations to set up their own instances for image hosting.
+Instances are listed in the Panoramax meta-catalog to allow access to their images across the whole federation.
+All components of the Panoramax infrastructure are openly licensed.

 API

 An API allows downloading and searching for images, for example to distribute them to tools such as viewers.
 It is based on the STAC standard, to ensure interoperability with existing tools.

+The API also allows third parties to serve as applications for uploading and/or displaying images.
+For example, the iD and JOSM editors for OpenStreetMap can display images from Panoramax to support mapping, as can OSM-based navigation apps.

+There is also a growing list of applications that can be used to upload images to Panoramax instances, including MapComplete, Vespucci and Baba.

 Use cases

 Use cases include being able to monitor conditions of the roads and street furniture, signs, trees, overhead cables, or to verify compliance with regulations on advertising displays.
 The departmental fire and rescue service ("service départemental d’incendie et de secours) uses Panoramax to map fire hydrants and tracks that can be used in cases of wildfires.

+The images provided by Panoramax are also widely used in the OpenStreetMap (OSM) ecosystem, both for mapping and products based on OSM data.
+For example, the iD OSM editor supports overlaying Panoramax images to help during mapping, as well as cross-linking Panoramax images to OSM objects.
+Similarly, OSM-based map applications and websites such as Cartes.app support either linking out to web-based Panoramax viewers or can directly display the images in-app.

+A photograph provides useful information for a variety of purposes.